mbloch/mapshaper/docs/guides/geojson-for-web-maps.md

 ### Export GeoJSON for D3's `d3.geoPath()`

-D3's geographic projections, such as `d3.geoMercator()` and `d3.geoAlbers()`, expect GeoJSON data with longitude/latitude coordinates.
-The polygon winding order (clockwise or counter-clockwise rings) used by D3 is not the same as standard GeoJSON.
-For most polygon data, the winding order is the opposite of standard GeoJSON, so to output D3-compatible polygon data you would use the `reverse-winding` flag with Mapshaper's `-o` command.
-(The D3 docs refer to D3's winding order convention as "spherical coordinates).
+D3's geographic projections, such as `d3.geoMercator()` and `d3.geoAlbers()`, expect GeoJSON in WGS84 longitude/latitude.
+For polygon data, also pass `reverse-winding`, which reverses the ring orientation to match D3's spherical polygon convention (see [Winding order and filled polygons](#winding-order-and-filled-polygons) below for details).

 ```bash
 mapshaper input.shp \